 Heading for the Scottish Hills

 Scotland offers fantastic hillwalking, but summer and autumn are also important times for deer stalking, which is essential for sustainable deer management and contributes to the local economy.

-The Heading for the Scottish Hills service helps you find out where this is taking place during the stag stalking season (1st July to 20th October, but with most stalking from August onwards), so you can plan routes that minimise the chance of disturbing stalking, in line with the Scottish Outdoor Access Code.
+The Heading for the Scottish Hills service helps you find out where stalking is taking place during the stag stalking season (1st July to 20th October, but with most stalking from August onwards), so you can plan routes that minimise the chance of disturbing stalking, in line with the Scottish Outdoor Access Code.
 The Code provides advice on responsible behaviour by the public and land managers over the stalking season and states that you should avoid crossing land where stalking is taking place.
 Stalking does not normally take place on Sundays.

 The tables below provide stalking information for hills in different areas of Scotland.